lm2343635/backup/README.md

 # backup
-Backup and recover script for PHP website running on Linux server.
+The script to backup and recover PHP website running on Linux server.

 ## Setup